hak5/keycroc-payloads/README.md

 By emulating trusted devices like serial, storage, HID and Ethernet, it opens multiple attack vectors – from keystroke injection to network hijacking.

 Imagine capturing credentials and systematically using them to exfiltrate data.
-Or pentest from anywhere, live in a web browser with [Cloud C2](https://shop.hak5.org/products/c2 "Cloud C2").
+Or pentest from anywhere, live in a web browser with [Hak5 Cloud C²](https://shop.hak5.org/products/c2 "Hak5 Cloud C²").

 It's simple too.
 A hidden button turns it into a flash drive, where changing settings is just editing a text file.
 And with a root shell your favorite pentest tools like nmap, responder, impacket and metasploit are at the ready.